canvasxyz/okra/README.md

 The tree is stored in an LMDB database where nodes are _LMDB_ key/value entries with keys prefixed by a `level: u8` byte and values prefixed by the entry's `[K]u8` hash.
 For anchor nodes, the level byte is the entire key, and for non-leaf `level > 0` nodes, the hash is the entire value.
 The key `[1]u8{0xFF}` is reserved as a metadata entry for storing the database version and compile-time constants.
 This gives the tree a maximum height of 254.
 In practice, with the default fanout degree of 32, the tree will rarely be taller than 5 (millions of entries) or 6 (billions of entries) levels.

-okra has no external concept of versioning or time-travel.
+Okra has no external concept of versioning or time-travel.
 LMDB is copy-on-write, and open transactions retain a consistent view of a snapshot of the database, but the old pages are garbage-collected once the last transaction referencing them is closed.
 When we talk about "comparing two merkle roots", we mean two separate database instances (e.g. on different machines), not two local revisions of the same database.

 ## Tests